Celebrating Martin Luther King Jr.

 17th Annual Dr. Martin Luther King, Jr. Day Celebration & Parade

-The United Ebony Society of Gwinnett County, Inc. will host the 17th Annual Dr. Martin Luther King, Jr. Celebration on Monday, January 16, 2017 in Lawrenceville, GA.
-This year's theme is “Striving for Excellence: Awareness, Education and Community Service."
+The United Ebony Society of Gwinnett County, Inc. will host the 18th Annual Dr. Martin Luther King, Jr. Celebration on Monday, January 15, 2018 in Lawrenceville, GA.
+This year's theme is “Honoring the Past and Empowering the Future."

 In previous years, the parade has featured the Central Gwinnett-Lawrenceville Black Knight Band, Alpha Knight Gamma various step groups and more.
 We're certain this year's parade and celebration won't disappoint.